cri-o/cri-o/docs/crio.conf.5.md

 **selinux**=false
   If true, SELinux will be used for pod separation on the host.

-**seccomp_profile**="/etc/crio/seccomp.json"
+**seccomp_profile**=""
   Path to the seccomp.json profile which is used as the default seccomp profile for the runtime.
+If not specified, then the internal default seccomp profile will be used.

 **apparmor_profile**=""
   Used to change the name of the default AppArmor profile of CRI-O. The default profile name is "crio-default-" followed by the version string of CRI-O.